royriojas/grunt-ez-frontend/README.md

 Release History
 ---------------

+*   __02/18/2014 - 0.2.15__:
+      - Added single task `test` to run generated qunit tests in isolation
+      ````
+      // syntax
+      // grunt test:nameOfTask

+      // will only execute the tests for coalesce instead of running all the defined tasks
+      grunt test:coalesce

+      ````
+      - Custom user functions for less added. calc-em, calc-rem, rel-val.
+To use them just do:
+      `````
+      // syntax
+      //
+      // calc-rem(valueInPx[, baseFontSize]): return value in 'rems'
+      // calc-em(valueInPx[, baseFontSize]): return value in 'ems'
+      // rel-val(valueInPx[, relativeDimension]): return value relative to the relativeDimension passed in percentage

+      // Examples

+      font-size: calc-em(15px) // will output font-size: 1em (the default base font is 15px by default)
+      font-size: calc-em(12px, 16) // will output font-size: 0.75em

+      font-size: calc-rem(15px) // will output font-size: 1rem (the default base font is 15px by default)
+      font-size: calc-rem(12px, 16) // will output font-size: 0.75rem

+      width: rel-val(500, 1000) // will output width: 50%;

+      `````
 *   __02/16/2014 - 0.2.14__:
     - Added a task to generate `grunt-qunit-istanbul` targets on the fly.
 It requires you have installed grunt-qunit-instanbul from this [fork][grunt-qunit-istanbul] in order to prevent this [bug][qunit-istanbul-bug]